Graduate Certificate in Community Health and Development

 Potential audiences or markets for the curriculum program include: a) University students in related disciplines (e.g., applied behavioral science, preventive medicine and public health, architecture and urban design, social welfare, public administration, anthropology, education), b) practitioners in the fields of community and public health (e.g., from public health departments and community health partnerships), c) practitioners in child and youth health and development (e.g., from United Way agencies and regional prevention centers), d) practitioners in community development (e.g., from community-based organizations), and e) practitioners in global health and development (e.g., from non-governmental organizations).

 Faculty associated with or contributing to the certificate program include:

-Stephen Fawcett, PhD, Kansas Health Foundation University Distinguished Professor of Applied Behavioral Science and Director of the KU Work Group for Community Health and Development (a World Health Organization Collaborating Center) email@example.com
+Vincent Francisco, PhD, Kansas Health Foundation Professor of Applied Behavioral Science, Senior Scientist with the Schiefelbusch Institute for Life Span Studies, and Director of the Center for Community Health and Development (a World Health Organization Collaborating Center) email@example.com

-Jerry Schultz, PhD, Associate Director of the KU Work Group for Community Health and Development (a World Health Organization Collaborating Center) and Adjunct Faculty Member of the Departments of Applied Behavioral Science Life, Preventive Medicine and Public Health, and Anthropology. firstname.lastname@example.org
+Jerry Schultz, PhD, Associate Director of the Center for Community Health and Development (a World Health Organization Collaborating Center) and Adjunct Faculty Member of the Departments of Applied Behavioral Science Life, Preventive Medicine and Public Health, and Anthropology. firstname.lastname@example.org

 Glen White, PhD, Professor of Applied Behavioral Science and Director of the Research and Training Center on Independent Living email@example.com